ethkav03/twitter-clone/README.md

 # Twitter Clone

-### Twitter made in React and deployed on Firebase.
+### Twitter Clone made in React and deployed on Firebase.
 Link to app: https://twitter-clone-a3c4f.web.app